AbderraoufKhodja/NSS-Unsupervised-Learning/README.md

 Contact: KHODJA ABD ERRAOUF, Email:201710800010@zjnu.edu.cn

 ----------------------------------------------------------------------
-Training and testing demo of Unsupervised Learning for Image Denoising, All training have been condacted on Windows 10, with Matlab R2018b with Matconvnet toolbox consider compiling Matconvnet in advance.
+Training and testing demo Similarity Noise Training for Image Denoising, All training have been condacted on Windows 10, with Matlab R2018b with Matconvnet toolbox consider compiling Matconvnet in advance.